My Eclectic Bites

 Fluffy broken jasmine rice in a pot fluffed with a fork after cooking

-If you’ve never tried this rice before, I hope this post gives you the confidence to give it a go.
-It’s a small switch that might just become your go-to side dish for your meals!
+If you’ve never tried this rice before, I hope this post gives you the confidence to give it a try.
+It’s a small change that might just become your new go-to side dish for weeknight meals!

 Print